Wood gasifier in agriculture | References

 Castleton Fruit were one of the first businesses in the UK to install a Re2 Biomass CHP on their farm located in Laurencekirk, Scotland.
 They are one of Scotland's largest commercial soft fruit growers producing premium, high quality strawberries, raspberries, blueberries and cherries.
 The infrastructure required to operate such a successful large scale fruit farm is vast and requires a considerable amount of heat and electricity.

+Above San Casssiano lies the property of the Crazzolara family, a dairy farm at 1,600 m above sea level, which has covered its energy requirements with a Spanner Re² HKA 45 since December 2012.
 Two drying systems for hay and wood chips, two holiday homes, the private home, an external garage with workshop as well as the agricultural building incl. cow barn get their heat and electricity from the Biomass CHP.

 Family Oberbacher lives in the Bavarian foothills of the Alps.
 Their family has been there over 500 years working an agricultural holding that was once powered by a “Göpel” with oxen drive it.
 Today a different type of power runs the farm: the compact Re² CHP-construction “HKA 10”.
 Since 2016, the saw mill, a residential building with integrated maintenance area and the remaining machines and facilities are reliably powered by heat and electricity produced by HKA 10.

 “Conventional energy generation with the negative results, independency of costs and the central energy politics made me thoughtful.
 With the HKA 10 we can produce electricity and heat anytime with our own wood and are independent.
 A good feeling.”, says Andreas Huber.